 №7

 Take a pencil in your hand.
-Listen carefully and draw a pattern from the dot: put the pencil on the dot, draw a line - two cells up, one cell to the right, two cells down, one cell to the right, two cells up, one cell to the right.
+Listen carefully and draw a pattern from the point: put a pencil on the point, draw a line - two cells up, one cell to the right, two cells down, one cell to the right, two cells up, one cell to the right.
 Then continue this pattern yourself.

 Grade: